camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

   </bpmndi:BPMNDiagram>
 </definitions>
 ```

-Subprocess gets resized when an element is added into it.
-There are some delimitations concerning the layout.
-When a subprocess is modified later and a new element is added, the following elements may be overlapped by the subprocess.
-Recommended order: first create the elements within the subprocess, then add boundary events, following tasks etc.
+The default behavior is, that each new added flow element will be placed next to the previous flow element.

+When flow elements are added to an embedded subprocess, then this subprocess gets resized when the subprocess border is reached.
+Therefore
+it is recommended to add first all new elements to the subprocess and then to create following elements.
+Otherwise it could lead to overlapping
+elements in the diagram.

-Branches of a gateway are placed one below the other.
+Branches of gateways are placed one below the other.
 Auto layout is not provided, therefore the elements of different branches may overlap.